quay/quay-operator/README.md

 Two types of configuration files can be specified by the `type` property:

 1. `config` - Configuration files that will be added to the `/conf/stack` directory
-2. `extraCaCerts` - Certificates to be trusted container
+2. `extraCaCert` - Certificates to be trusted container

 Configuration files are stored as values within _Secrets_.
 The first step is to create a secret containing these files.
 The following command illustrates how a private key can be added: